As of July 31, 2017

 Corporate Disclosure Policy(273KB/PDF)

 We send out a Notice of Convocation to shareholders approximately three weeks prior to each regularly scheduled General Meeting of Shareholders.
 For the convenience of overseas shareholders, we also provide an English-language translation of the notice on our website in advance of sending a Notice of Convocation.
 We have allowed our shareholders to exercise their voting rights via the Internet using personal computers since 2004 and via the Internet using mobile phones since 2005.
 In 2007, we introduced the Electronic Voting Platform operated by Investor Communication Japan, Inc. (ICJ).
 The new platform allows institutional investors sufficient time to thoroughly examine the propositions to be resolved at the meeting.
+In addition, we stream video of the General Meeting of Shareholders on our website for a set period following the close of the meeting.

 The IR section of our corporate website provides various materials that may be useful in making investment decisions in a timely manner.
 These materials include financial results, yukashoken houkokusho (Japanese annual securities reports) and other Tokyo Stock Exchange filings as well as streaming and related documents of various meetings.
-Moreover, we provide our Annual Report and endeavor to ensure proactive disclosure.
+Moreover, we provide our Integrated Report / Annual Report and endeavor to ensure proactive disclosure.

 In order to ensure direct communication with shareholders and other investors, we hold quarterly meetings attended by top management to provide information on our financial results for analysts and institutional investors.
 Also, we periodically visit the United States, the United Kingdom, and other countries in Europe and Asia to hold one-on-one meetings with investors in each region.
 In addition, we regularly hold meetings with individual investors in Japan.
 While increasing management transparency, we aim to strengthen our relationships of trust with shareholders and investors.